Making a Minimum Viable Product your Most Valuable Player

 MVP vs Final product

-So, an MVP is very different from the final or ideal product, mainly in its goals.
+So, a minimum viable product is very different from the final or ideal product, mainly in its goals.
 It doesn’t aim to sell, rather testing the market.

 A real-life case in point everyone is familiar with is McDonald’s.
 Its founders jump-started the now-global chain of restaurants by combining two of their customers’ main values – top-demand food and low lead time.
 First, the menu was reduced to just 3 food positions (with a few choices of drinks).
 Then, they managed to decrease the order time down to under a minute.
 The result was the clients’ favorite meals ready for takeaway in a blink of an eye.